Can you ever think about the growth and sustainability of a business without marketing? You can’t.

 USB refers to the aspect of your products/services that why people will purchase and for what cost.
-It’s the position of your products/services in entire market context.
-Quality, pricing modes, offers, competition, demand gaps, market environment and requirement or pain-points of the potential customers, all together position a product or service in the market.
+It’s the position of your products/services in the entire market context.
+Quality, pricing modes, offers, competition, demand gaps, market environment, and requirements or pain-points of the potential customers, all together position a product or service in the market.

-You should have adequate research based data and analytical report about the position of your product or services in the marketing.
-While including the same in the marketing plan document, you need to position the product/service in numerical scale.
-For example, seven in ten point scale.
+You should have adequate research-based data and an analytical report about the position of your product or services in marketing.
+While including the same in the marketing plan document, you need to position the product/service on a numerical scale.
+For example, seven on a ten-point scale.
 While identifying the position, you need to have access to the statistical data from all aspects.

 Step 3: Identify Your Buying Personas

 Your buying personas are your existing and potential customer to who you want to sell a product or service.
-Everyone in a community or in a geographical territory mightn’t be your buying personas.
-For example, a beauty product for woman can be sold out to females in a certain age group having specific economic and cultural status leaving in certain locations.
-While you’re going to identify your buying personas, you need to specify them on the basis of your business goals, their demographic or socio-economic factors and behavioral patterns.
+Everyone in a community or a geographical territory mightn’t be your buying personas.
+For example, a beauty product for a woman can be sold out to females in a certain age group having specific economic and cultural status leaving in certain locations.
+While you’re going to identify your buying personas, you need to specify them based on your business goals, demographic or socioeconomic factors, and behavioral patterns.
 The steps you need to follow while identifying your buying personas are –

 - Specify the locations where you can sell your products or where your buying personas are living.

 - Earning level